ornels/Portfolio/README.md

 - Preprocessed survey data in Excel, handling missing values and discrepancies
 - Implemented regression analysis in SPSS to uncover factor relationships with mental health
 - Provided technical consulting on leveraging data technologies for the client

+## Data Modeling Project
+**Stock Market Exchange Database**
+- Project Overview: a comprehensive data model for a stock market exchange database, implement a relational database, and develop data management and analytical tools to support the exchange's operations.
+- Objective: Provide a reliable and efficient data infrastructure to support the various functionalities of a stock market exchange, including stock management, company management, investor management, and transaction management.
+- Approach: Analyze the key entities, attributes, and relationships required for the stock market exchange database.
+      - Implement database triggers and stored procedures to automate key data management tasks, such as updating stock prices, calculating portfolio values, and generating trade settlement records.
+      - Develop trigger-based mechanisms to enforce data integrity constraints, ensure referential integrity, and maintain audit trails of critical transactions and changes.